What is Customer Education & Why You Can’t Afford to Neglect It

 Customer education helps with three stages of a customer’s lifecycle:

 It’s not enough to build great products; today’s businesses need to develop the right informational tools to compete in the marketplace.
 The promise of a robust customer education program builds trust and confidence in your company by:

 - Showing customers around your product to see if it will work for them.
 Think product demos and free trials.
 If a customer signs on, they will already be familiar with the basics of your product and will be ready to hit the ground running.

 - Identifying common industry challenges and showing how your product can solve them.
 Many customers will do their research even before they’re in the funnel.
 Having accessible case studies, blogs, or podcasts can position you as the market leader in solving their problems.

 Customer onboarding might be the most crucial time in your customer education program.
 Onboarding is the time to help new users learn to use the product independently and start securing those all-important early wins.

 The onboarding phase is also where companies tend to make the mistake of giving customers too much information.
-Your program is fantastic, and you want to show your customers everything it can do.
-But if you show them every capability on the first day, customers will get overwhelmed and think there’s no way they could possibly learn it all.
+Your program is fantastic; you want to show your customers everything it can do.
+But if you show them every capability on the first day, customers will get overwhelmed and think there’s no way they could learn it all.
 You’ll have plenty of opportunities to share more with them as they get accustomed to your product.